-In accordance with the Aquaculture Development Act of 1997 (§106-761) the culture of any aquatic species not approved in the statute is “prohibited from propagation and production unless the applicant for the permit first obtains written permission from the Wildlife Resources Commission.”
-Here you will find information to help you apply for authorization to culture aquatic species not approved in the legislation including:
+In accordance with the Aquaculture Development Act of 1997 (§106-761), the culture of any aquatic species not approved in the statute is “prohibited from propagation and production unless the applicant for the permit first obtains written permission from the Wildlife Resources Commission.”
+Below is information to help you apply for authorization to culture aquatic species not approved in the legislation including:

-Submit the signed application to the Wildlife Resources Commission at:
+Submit the signed application to the NC Wildlife Resources Commission (NCWRC) to:

 Wildlife Resources Commission